Tax time and private health insurance – what you need to know

 If you have a dependant child on your cover whose income is above the threshold, they're exempt from the surcharge.
 They need to enter your Teachers Health membership number and our health insurer ID on their tax return, along with the tax claim code F. Visit the ATO to learn more.

 The other thing to consider is whether the government is contributing towards the cost of your hospital and/or extras cover through the Private Health Insurance Rebate.

 How much you get, if anything, depends on your income, age and whether you're single or a family/couple.
 Single parents come under the family threshold, which increases by $1,500 for each child after the first.
-Any dependants on your cover aren't eligible for the rebate.

 Here are the current income thresholds for the surcharge and rebate.